 I ask for payment to be made before the registration process starts to confirm the date on my calendar.

-Q. What happens if the event is cancelled or you can’t make it?
+Q. What happens if the event is canceled or you can’t make it?

-If the event is cancelled or some illness prevents me from participating, you’ll receive a full refund if we can’t reschedule.
+If the event is canceled or some illness prevents me from participating, you’ll receive a full refund if we can’t reschedule.

 Q. How is the quality of the sound?

 The quality of sound is dependent on several factors outside of my control.
 Generally, the sound is not an issue, but failures have occurred.
 I work via cellphone with your technical person to get service restored, typically within a few minutes.